Updated: Nov 6, 2020

 In Hawaiian folklore, it is said that we are all born as beautiful vessels of rainbow light.
 Yet, our hurts, un-manifested dreams and dashed wishes are the sand, pebbles, stones and rocks create the density of darkness.
 We choose what is tossed in or taken out of our bowls.
 Thus, removing obstructions to light will help us reside in the very nature of our humanity as positive and expansive beings.

 The spirit has a home in the compass of the heart.
 When the body-mind-spirit are harmonized and there is little thought or intent of harming oneself or others over diversity of opinion.
 Clues to the subtle choices we make are demonstrated by what we say out loud, cling to or are repulsed by, as to how long we dwell in misery and pain.
 The low vibration of Illness is cast out only when we give permission to let go of our unique and fascinating explanations for its grip.
 When the mind and heart are quiet, no-thing is contained in the vast universe of possibility.

 Finding meaning in spiritual crisis, I am committed to facilitating self-care in neutral space by holding presence for you.
-Thus, in favor of full transparency, political-social discussions will not be entertained.
+Thus, in favor of full transparency, I request your mindful courtesy that political-social discussions not be entertained during your time with me.
 It is your turn to let go of what cannot be controlled outside of your own means.
 Thank you for your trust in allowing me to help you plug into your own ener-qi.
 When we embrace ourselves as we are, we make room to receive the healing balm of our own divine lights; a nourishing gift that multiplies to others.